 We are so glad that you as a graduate student have chosen to be a part of the Point Loma Nazarene University Community.
 Our desire is to make resources available to you as you engage in whole life development.

-The Office of Spiritual Development offers spiritual care, resources and prayers for our students engaged in graduate and professional studies.
+The Office of Student Life and Formation offers spiritual care, resources and prayers for our students engaged in graduate and professional studies.
 We are here to help this season of professional development include a component of spiritual development.
 Your professors are key people who will model the integration of their faith and professional life.
 As you investigate this page you will see there are additional resources available to you.
 Some of these resources are in a pilot program and we would love to receive any suggestions from you in ways that we might better serve the graduate student.

 Times of intense study can affect so many areas of your lives.
 Often personal balance is thrown significantly off-kilter as you pour yourself into renewed academic studies.
 Our prayer over you is that you will find strength, wisdom, endurance during this journey.
 We pray that you will grow closer to God in ways which will be life changing and life enriching.